2025 Internship at IIJ Research Laboratory, Tokyo, Japan

 Objectives

-The Internet Health Report (IHR) leverages data collected by large measurement platforms (e.g. RIPE Atlas, RIS, and RouteViews) to monitor the Internet topology and automatically pinpoint connectivity issues (https://ihr.iijlab.net/).
+The Internet Health Report (IHR, https://ihr.iijlab.net/) is an open-source observatory for the Internet.
+It leverages data collected by large measurement platforms (e.g. RIPE Atlas, RIS, and RouteViews) to monitor in near-real time the Internet topology and numerous other datasets to document Internet resources (Internet Yellow Pages, https://iyp.iijlab.net).
 IHR is looking for talented students and skilled programmers to develop new analysis tools and improve the usability of existing tools.
 This is a great opportunity for students to work with our large datasets and develop practical and open source tools for network operators, researchers, and Internet users.

 Possible topics include: